Last updated on February 10th, 2026 at 10:52 am

 We booked a deluxe king sea view room on the 21st floor.
 We booked our room through Agoda.com and paid around 4500THB per night.
 That’s the price with taxes and breakfast included.

-We really, really liked our room.
+We absolutely loved our room.

 The Breakfast

 I gotta tell ya.
 I’ve been itching for an American breakfast for a long, long time.
-Sure I love to cook at home.
+Sure, I love to cook at home.

-But having someone prepare a buttload of bacon, home fries and eggs to order, plus a bunch of different breads to toast, I am in heaven.
+But having someone prepare a buttload of bacon, home fries, and eggs to order, plus a bunch of different breads to toast, I am in heaven.

-During this pandemic my wife and I felt completely safe.
+During this pandemic, my wife and I felt completely safe.
 There are hand sanitizers throughout the areas with many guests.

 Our breakfast table had a bottle of alcohol spray.

-There’s an infrared temperature camera checking guests’ temperatures and hotel staff are wearing masks.
+There’s an infrared temperature camera checking guests’ temperatures, and hotel staff are wearing masks.

-Mövenpick Jomtien Pattaya is such a large hotel property you can most definitely find a quiet space all for yourself.
+Mövenpick Jomtien Pattaya is such a large hotel property that you can most definitely find a quiet space all for yourself.

 HOW TO GET THERE: